top of page

 Donnie is a talented graphic design artist, an avid musician, bass guitar player, and enjoys helping with our efforts to support our law enforcement and public safety heroes.

-Major Barry Little Director
+Major Barry Little (Ret.)
+Treasurer

-Major Little also serves as the executive director of the Cobb County Police Chaplains Program, a 501c3 non-profit that supports officers in need and provides peer support and counsel for officers through chaplains of all faiths dedicated to the Cobb County Police Department.
-He has also served as a director on the West Cobb Business Association board and serves his church in youth and adult ministries.
+Major Little still serves as the executive director of the Cobb County Police Chaplains Program, a 501c3 non-profit that supports officers in need and provides peer support and counsel for officers through chaplains of all faiths dedicated to the Cobb County Police Department.
+In addition to serving on other boards, including a founding board member of this foundation, he serves his church in youth and adult ministries.

 In 2018 the Barry Little Community Anchor Award was established in his honor and a proclamation was made by the Cobb County Commissioners and recognized by US Congressman Barry Loudermilk.
 This annual award goes to public safety heroes who over the course of a long and distinguished career have provided strength, support, safety and security to the communities they serve.
+In 2024 Major Little's dedication to service was honored with the Lifetime Achievement Award.

 Joseph Rousey Director